The Drupal 7 platform reaches End of Life (EOL) in November 2022, at which point it will no longer be officially supported by the Drupal community.

 Want to find out more?

-Whether you’re an existing client of Adaptive or new to us, we’d be very happy to discuss your requirements with you and help to plan for the future of your website on Drupal 8 or 9.
+Whether you’re an existing client of Adaptive or new to us, we’d be very happy to discuss your requirements with you and help to plan for the future of your website on Drupal 9.

 Contact us for further details or, if you’re an existing client, you can speak directly to your Account Manager.